wp-plugins/wp-spamshield/readme.txt

 = 1.8.4 =
 *released 03/30/15*

 * Added new widgets.
 Converted the spam stat counter graphics to widgets, so they are much easier to add to your site now.
 No more messing around with code.
-There are a lot of new widget options to check out.
+There are a number of new widget options to check out.
 * Added a new customizable widget that has a number of color and style options, including a custom color chooser.
 * Fixed a few potential issues with UTF-8 and multibyte support.
 * Made a small fix to the contact form thank you message that will help multi-language users.